Band Stop Filter: Definition, Types, Applications, Design Considerations

 A band stop filter, also known as a notch filter or band-reject filter, is an electronic circuit or device that allows only a specific frequency range to pass through while attenuating or blocking frequencies within a certain range.
 It is designed to selectively filter out unwanted signals or noise within a specific frequency band, while allowing other frequencies to pass through unaffected.

 The primary function of a band stop filter is to eliminate or reduce interference caused by specific frequencies.
-It is commonly used in various applications where filtering out unwanted signals is essential, such as audio signal processing, radio frequency interference (RFI) suppression, and biomedical signal processing.
+It is commonly used in various where filtering out unwanted signals is essential, such as audio signal processing, radio frequency interference (RFI) suppression, and biomedical signal processing.

 How Does a Band Stop Filter Work?